vanessaklee/akin/README.md

 This method manages a name with initials.
 If the left string includes initials, the name may have a lower score when compared to the full name if it exists in the right string.
 Therefore there is an option available to the name matching method to compare initials: [boost_initials: true].

 If the option is set and initials exist in the left name, a separate comparison is performed for the initals and the chunks of the right string.
 There must be an exact match of each initial against the first character of one of the chunks.

+Hamming Distance algorithm is excluded as it only compares strings of equal length.
+Hamming may be called directly.
+See: [Single Algorithms](#single-algorithms)

 If the comparison metrics produce a score greater than or equal to 0.9, they considered a match and returned in the list.